NanoMAX

 BioMAX

 BioMAX is the first X-ray macromolecular crystallography beamline of MAX IV Laboratory.
 It has been in user operation since 2017.
 The design goal for BioMAX was to create a stable and reliable beamline that is user friendly.
-The beamline experiment set-up is highly automated, in terms of both sample handling hardware and data analysis, while
+The beamline experiment set-up is highly automated, in terms of both sample handling hardware and data analysis, and

 Balder